This page includes all Shine On Solar PV terms and conditions of sale, our service and product warranty and our complaints handling procedure

 (b) provide access to any area or equipment requiring the Offering;

-(c) provide all assistance as the Company may reasonably require for the delivery of the Products and the performance of the Services; and
+(c) provide all assistance as the Company may reasonably require for the supply of the Offering; and

 (d) comply with all operating and maintenance instructions in relation to the Products.